iotexproject/w3bstream/OPERATOR_GUIDE.md

 Refer to the W3bstream project documentation for the dApp you are joining to determine if Risc Zero proofs are required.

-### Set the projects folder

-The default path for the Docker volume, where dApp Projects are downloaded, is `./test/project`.
-Modify the `PROJECT_FILE_DIRECTORY` in `docker-compose.yaml` to change this path.

->When you change this value (or any other value inside `docker-compose.yaml) make sure you [restart](#) your node.

-### Join a W3bstream Project

-W3bstream-based dApps are registered in a "W3bstream Project Management Contract" on the IoTeX Blockchain with a unique project ID.
-Configure this project ID in your node [[WIP]](#).
-The respective W3bstream Project file will automatically download to the node's Projects Folder if missing or outdated [[WIP]](#).

->For testing, download project files from GitHub to the default project folder (`./test/project`).

 ### Manage the node

 To start W3bstream, run the following command in the directory containing `docker-compose.yaml`: